2005 Premier Hockey League

 The 2005 Premier Hockey League Season was the debut season of the Premier Hockey League, and was held in Hyderabad, India.
 Five teams participated in this season: Hyderabad Sultans, Sher-e-Jalandhar, Bangalore Lions, Maratha Warriors and Chennai Veerans.
-The title was won by Hyderabad Sultans and Chandigarh Dynamos got promotion to premier division as Chennai Veerans were relegated.
+The title was won by Hyderabad Sultans led by Dilip Tirkey, and Chandigarh Dynamos got promotion to premier division as Chennai Veerans were relegated.